Welcome to CU Coventry

 If you have successfully applied for a tuition fee loan, your loan will cover the cost of your course upfront so you do not have to pay these fees directly yourself.
 Instead, these will be paid directly to us by Student Finance England.

 If you have successfully applied for a maintenance loan, this will be paid into your bank account in instalments, usually tying up with your term dates.

-The first module fee can be paid up front, which will be refunded to you once your finance has been paid to CUC by Student Finance England.
-Secondly, you can defer until the next available module and begin your studies then.
-But don’t worry; you can catch up at the end of the academic year.
-You are able to pay your tuition fees online via:
+The first module fee can be paid up front, which will be refunded to you once your finance has been paid to CU Coventry by Student Finance England.
+Another option could be to defer until the next available module and begin your studies then.
+But don’t worry, you can catch up at the end of the academic year.

-Foundation Year Funding
+Foundation Year funding

 If you are completing a Foundation Year with us, your student finance will work slightly differently.

 If you are applying for funding for a Foundation year, please ensure you apply for four years to cover your degree.
 This is the same whether you choose to continue within the Coventry University group or progress elsewhere.

 We offer 6 full-time intakes each academic year.
 This means students are able to select any one of these 6 intakes as their start date.
 The date you choose will impact on your student finance application and progression.